AdobeDocs/commerce-admin.en/help/stores-purchase/international-tax-guidelines.md

 ### Step 2: Set up Canadian Goods & Services Tax (GST)

 To print the GST number on invoices and other sales documents, include it in the name of the applicable tax rates.
-The GST will appear as part of the GST amount on any order summary.
+The GST appears as part of the GST amount on any order summary.

 #### Manage Tax Zones & Rates